miao1007/gitbook-plugin-GraphvizAndPlantUML/README.md

 ## Server Side Rendering

-Please keep in mind, if you want more about privacy/safety, please replace your own LOCAL render server.
+Please keep in mind, if you want more about privacy/safety, please replace your own self-hosted render server.

 ```json
 {